Postdoctoral Training Fellow in Computational Biology – Fröhlich lab

 - A demonstrated ability to generate and pursue independent research ideas

-- Cross-disciplinary mindset, collaborative attitude and teamwork experience
+- Cross-disciplinary mindset, collaborative attitude, and teamwork experience

 - Dedication to reproducible research and open science

-- Experience with high-performance computing
+- Familiarity with modern software development practices and high-performance computing

-- Experience with working in interdisciplinary environments
+- Experience working in interdisciplinary environments

 At the Crick, we conduct research at the forefront of biomedical research.
 We combine rigour with an open and collaborative culture, and are outward-looking, reflecting our status as a partnership of six organisations aiming to pool knowledge, ideas and resources.